rajatrakesh/eventsim/README.md

 To deploy this on AWS:

-* launch a m5.large instance (2 vcpu, 8 GB RAM) using Centos 7.
+Llaunch a m5.large instance (2 vcpu, 8 GB RAM) using Centos 7.
 It will likely work on a smaller instance as well, but given the amount of data you may wish to generate, I am keeping the instance a bit more on the generous side.

-* Assign 100 GiB on EBS storage.
+Assign 100 GiB on EBS storage.

-* Once the instance is launched, let's install git so that you can mirror my repository.
+Once the instance is launched, let's install git so that you can mirror my repository.

 ```
 $ sudo yum install git
 ```

-- We will now install Java8.
+We will now install Java8.
 Since the JAXB libraries were deprecated/discontinued from Java in newer releases, hence you would need to install Java8.

 ```
 $ sudo yum install java-1.8.0-openjdk-devel
 ```

-- Let's setup the JAVA_HOME Environment Variable.
+Let's setup the JAVA_HOME Environment Variable.
 First, locate where Java is installed:

 ```
 sudo update-alternatives --config java